DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 - [Grid.razor](./DevExpress.AI.Samples.Blazor/Components/Pages/Grid.razor)
 - [Instructions.cs](./DevExpress.AI.Samples.Blazor/Instructions.cs)

-### Add an AI Assistant to Report Viewer
+### Add AI Assistant to Report Viewer

-The following image displays Blazor Report Viewer UI implemented in this example.
+The following image displays the Blazor Report Viewer UI implemented in this example.
 The AI Assistant tab uses the `DxAIChat` component to display requests and responses:

 ![Blazor Report Viewer and Integrated AI Assistant](images/report-viewer.png)

-#### Add a New Tab for the AI Assistant
+#### Add New Tab for AI Assistant

 Use the [`OnCustomizeTabs`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.DxViewer.OnCustomizeTabs) event to add a new tab: